WHY CHOOSE THE HILL LAW FIRM?

 You need to plan what you will do with the ultimate goal of your case in mind.

-First degree aggravated assault is an attack on a family member in which serious bodily injuries occurs and a deadly weapon was a factor.
-One of the second-degree aggravated assault charges occurs when you either inflict some bodily harm, meaning causing pain to another person or if you threaten someone with an item that is considered a deadly weapon.
-The other second degree aggravated assault charge occurs when you cause someone a serious injury.
+First-degree Aggravated Assault in Texas involves an attack on a family member in which serious bodily injury occurs and a deadly weapon was a factor.
+One of the second-degree aggravated assault charges occurs when you either inflict some bodily harm, meaning causing pain to another person, or if you threaten someone with an item that is considered a deadly weapon.
+The other second-degree aggravated assault charge occurs when you cause someone a serious injury.
 In this case, no deadly weapon has to be present because of the severity of the injuries.

-You must understand a couple of definitions if you are facing an aggravated assault charge – serious bodily injury and deadly weapon.
-These are the cornerstones of these charges
+You must understand a couple of definitions if you are facing an Aggravated Assault Texas charge—serious bodily injury and deadly weapon.
+These are the cornerstones of these charges.

 Can I go to jail for aggravated assault in Texas?

-Aggravated assault convictions can result in time in prison.
-A first-degree charge can lead to five years to life in prison.
-The second-degree charges can result in 2 to 20 years in prison.
+Convictions for Aggravated Assault in Texas can result in time in prison.
+A first-degree charge can lead to five years to life in prison, while second-degree charges can result in 2 to 20 years.
 When you consider these possibilities, you can see why a defense is crucial in these cases.

 It is sometimes possible to not have to deal with time in prison, but you must handle your defense carefully.
 You might be able to settle a plea deal for a lesser charge.
 You might also be able to have the case handled through deferred adjudication, which means you won’t have to face a conviction if you follow the program and you may be able to have the record sealed.
 In some cases, you might be able to be sentenced to probation instead of time in prison.

-What happens if you get charged with aggravated assault?
+What happens if you get charged with aggravated assault in Texas?

-When you are charged with aggravated assault, you will be arrested.
+When you are charged with aggravated assault in Texas, you will be arrested.
 You will remain in jail until you can post the bail that is required by the court.
 You won’t be able to have contact with the alleged victim or any co-defendants as long as the case is pending.

 Other penalties, including losing a license to carry, are possible if you are facing an aggravated assault charge.
 Speak to your attorney to find out what other possible penalties you might face because of your charge.